Infinite Jest: Critical reception

-Infinite Jest was marketed heavily, and Wallace had to adapt to being a public figure.
-He was interviewed in national magazines and went on a 10-city book tour.
-Publisher Little, Brown equated the book's heft with its importance in marketing and sent a series of cryptic teaser postcards to 4,000 people, announcing a novel of "infinite pleasure" and "infinite style".
+Infinite Jest was marketed heavily, and the publicity, which included a 10-city book tour and numerous interviews for Wallace, forced him to adapt to being a public figure.
+The publisher, Little, Brown, credited the book's success to this campaign, which included a series of cryptic teaser postcards to 4,000 people, announcing a novel of "infinite pleasure" and "infinite style".
 Rolling Stone sent reporter David Lipsky to follow Wallace on his "triumphant" book tour—the first time the magazine had sent a reporter to profile a young author in 10 years.
 The interview was never published in the magazine but became Lipsky's New York Times-bestselling book Although of Course You End Up Becoming Yourself (2010), of which the 2015 movie The End of the Tour is an adaptation.

 Early reviews contributed to Infinite Jests hype, many of them describing it as a momentous literary event.

-In the Review of Contemporary Fiction, Steven Moore called the book "a profound study of the postmodern condition".
+In the Review of Contemporary Fiction, Steven Moore called the book "so brilliant you need sunglasses to read it, but it has a heart as well as a brain.
+Infinite Jest is both a tragicomic epic and a profound study of the postmodern condition."
 In 2004, Chad Harbach wrote that, in retrospect, Infinite Jest "now looks like the central American novel of the past thirty years, a dense star for lesser work to orbit".

 In a 2008 retrospective, The New York Times called the book "a masterpiece that's also a monster—nearly 1,100 pages of mind-blowing inventiveness and disarming sweetness.
 Its size and complexity make it forbidding and esoteric."

 Time magazine included the novel in its list of the 100 best English-language novels published between 1923 and 2005.